SSWConsulting/SSW.Rules.Content/rules/use-emojis/rule.md

 :::

 ::: info
-**Note:** When having lists that use emojis, be aware that if they are longer than 3 items, you should follow [DRY - avoid repeated elements](/avoid-repetition/#emojis).
+**Note:** When having lists that use emojis, be aware that if they are longer than 3 items with the same emoji, you should follow [DRY - avoid repeated elements](/avoid-repetition/#emojis).
 :::

 ## AI content